-- Advertising on self-publishing sites for an organic influx of readers who are looking for books by headings in the catalog.
+- Advertising on self-publishing sites for an organic influx of readers who are looking for books by headings in the catalog

-- Collaboration with other authors of your genre.
+- Collaboration with other authors of your genre

-- Collaboration with bloggers and other famous personalities interested in your genre.
+- Collaboration with bloggers and other famous personalities interested in your genre

-- Communities of fans of your genre.
+- Communities of fans of your genre

 You need to be clear about who your audience is and what they expect from books in your genre.
-This can be done by analyzing the books of your colleagues and reviews for them: readers always write about what they like and what they don’t.
+This can be done by analyzing the books of your colleagues and reviews for them; readers always write about what they like and what they don’t.
 If you analyze at least 50 popular books in your genre, you will see patterns and trends.

-The cover, blurb, and first chapter of the advertised book should clearly match your genre.
+The cover, abstract, and first chapter of the advertised book should clearly match your genre.
 The audience (fans of the genre) should understand at a glance that this type of book is exactly what they love and are looking for.
 If this is not done, then you will simply drain your money on advertising.

 Of course, there are readers in the world who appreciate your genre, but do not like book series.
 These are not your readers, and you should not try to please them.
 You need only those who like to immerse themselves in other worlds for a long time and are looking for this pleasure.

 You need to involve the reader in your community.
-To do this, at the end of the book you give a link to your authors group and mention that every week you draw a prize among new subscribers.
+To do this, at the end of the book you give a link to your Facebook group and mention that every week you draw a prize among new subscribers.
 For example, it could be a discount coupon for one of your books.
 Briefly explain what is happening in your group and who is there.

 This group is the backbone of your fan base, and the biggest asset you have.
 You can choose absolutely any platform for communication, but it is desirable that your readers be regulars anyway.
-For example, people who play computer games and like to read LitRPG communicate in Discord, and for lovers of romance novels, Facebook is more suitable.
+For example, people who play computer games and like to read LitRPG communicate on Discord, and for lovers of romance novels, Facebook is more suitable.

 The author should be the most active member of his group and do everything to make it interesting for readers to be in it.
 That is why your archetype is called the Entertainer.

 You yourself should get great pleasure from communicating with the fans of your world.
-It is necessary to constantly come up with something that will please them: all kinds of contests, flash mobs, debates, meetings, games, etc. Life in the group should be in full swing: only in this case it will be attractive to new members.
+It is necessary to constantly come up with something that will please them: all kinds of contests, flash mobs, debates, meetings, games, etc. Life in the group should be in full swing: only in this case will it be attractive to new members.

 Over time, you will have super-fans who want to help you.
-They themselves will offer content for publication in the group, as well as support all your marketing ideas – from posting reviews to participating in voting.
+They themselves will offer content for publication in the group, as well as support all your marketing ideas—from posting reviews to participating in voting.